Saturday 21st October 2017

 Configuring a local web server for your hidden service is exactly the same as with Onion v2, just make sure that your web server is accessible locally on 127.0.0.1 and everything should work.
 If your own anonymity is important, make sure that your web server is configured correctly so that it is not going to de-anonymize you.

 However, in my setup I am using a remote web server as the forwarding destination for the hidden service.
 To clarify, my Onion v3 hidden service is running on a separate server to the main JamieWeb server, and the hidden service is forwarding requests across the internet to the main server.
+This involves a small risk of man-in-the-middle attack since the requests are forwarded unencrypted by default, however for this temporary test environment, it should be fine as the risk is minimal (MitM against internet backbone traffic is much more difficult than with standard user endpoints).

 Important Note: Please read my note above as there is potentially a major risk of de-anonymization when forwarding requests to a remote server.